 How many players have they placed in your sport and in which colleges?
 If the players seem to be going to a limited group or type of college, you better be interested in attending those colleges.

+How will they evaluate the player’s abilities?
 How will the service identify appropriate colleges?
 Are they going to simply email your information to every college baseball program in the country?
 If they are going to target the schools, what criteria are they using for targeting?
 How many schools will be targeted?
 How do they know which colleges are looking for players at your position?
 Do they ever contact coaches on your behalf?

 How are they going to get information from you to send to the coach?
 How much video will they edit and where will it be accessible?
 Will you be able to download a copy for yourself or will the service control access?